-PMR almost exclusively occurs after the age of 60 years, with the average age of onset being 70 years.
-Women are two to three times more likely to develop the condition than men are.
-PMR affects about one in 2000 people.
+PMR almost exclusively occurs after the age of 50 years, with the average age of onset being 70 years.
+Women are two- to three-times more likely to develop the condition than men are.
 It is more common in people of European ancestry, although it can occur in all ethnic groups.

 Signs and symptoms

 The pain and stiffness are caused by mild inflammation in the joints and surrounding tissues.
 Other symptoms of PMR may include:

 - Loss of appetite

 - Mild anaemia.

 In some cases, the onset of PMR can be sudden and dramatic, with severe symptoms literally appearing overnight.
 In other cases, the condition appears gradually over a period of several weeks.
 Symptoms are often worse in the morning, when they may be disabling, but tend to ease off by the afternoon.
 Symptoms are often more noticeable after a period of inactivity.

 When the onset of the condition is sudden and dramatic, a diagnosis of PMR may be relatively easy to make.
 However, when symptoms develop gradually it may be less obvious that PMR is the cause.